About baby play and cognitive development

-Here are some fun and simple play ideas for you and your baby:
+Here are fun and simple play ideas for you and your baby:

-- Teach your baby how to hold, drop and roll different balls.
+- Let your baby hold, drop and roll different balls.
 This helps your baby learn about how things move.

 - Play with rattles, bells and other toys that make noise.

 - Put toys around your baby to encourage movement.